Doug Walters: Test cricket career

 The Doug Walters Stand at the Sydney Cricket Ground (opened 1985, demolished 2007) was named after him.
 There is currently a bar in the Victor Trumper Stand named after him.

 He was a Channel Nine cricket commentator in the 1987/88 season.

 In 1988, he wrote One for the Road which is a combination of stories and anecdotes from his early and later cricketing days.
 He later co-wrote a book, The Entertainers, with Mark Waugh in 1999.

 He currently resides in Sydney with his wife Caroline.

 Honours

-On 14 June 1975, Walters was appointed Member of the British Empire for cricket.
+On 14 June 1975, Walters was appointed Member of the Order of the British Empire for cricket.

 In June 2022, Walters was appointed Member of the Order of Australia in the 2022 Queen's Birthday Honours for "significant service to cricket at the elite levels".